 David is a Producer/Programmer/Designer that has been making games since the dawn of time.
 He originally did mainstream application and OS dev work in respectable society during the day to cover these aberrations, but eventually decided working two full time+ jobs made it tough to see his wife and kids.
 Abandoning his disguise, he now does game making as his primary career.

-David has been involved in a wide range of projects, including building the world's first subscription based internet MOG (Valhalla), extensive military simulation AI, several MMOs (Pirates Online, Toontown, etc..), and a boatload of standalone games (most recently Giana Sisters - Rise of the Owlverlord).
+David has been involved in a wide range of projects, including building the world's first subscription based internet MOG (Valhalla), extensive military simulation AI, several MMOs (Pirates Online, Toontown, etc..), and a boatload of standalone games.

 These are some quick hints to make AI construction easier and more effective.

 A quick look at some of the recent F2P discussion and what makes it so issueful.
 One thought on how that could be addressed.

 Zero accountability leads people to give free reign to their inner , and it turns out there is a mighty lot of that to go around. r n r nI think this will continue until there is a more direct linkage between people and their online presence.

 Yup, pretty much the same thing I was thinking.
 These games rack up and altogether disproportionate hour tally because they 're the only games you simply leave open while doing everything else. r n r nThat said though, the OCD in me compelled me to do the math and acquire ...

 I think a huge number ...

 I think a huge number of EA games failed because they threw themselves into EA as a prayer for some quick cash without thinking long and hard about how this would present them, and what it would do to their long-term success.
 After seeing this, the market has wised up ...